JCox06/VoteMod/README.md

 3. Make sure you download the Vault plugin and place it in the plugins directory on the server
 4. Download a permission plugin of your choice that works with Vault offline player permission checks, for example LuckPerms.
 This is a critical step this MUST not be skipped.

-Please note that at the current stage no pre-compiled jar is provided.
+The pre-compiled jar file can be found at https://www.spigotmc.org/resources/votemod.101015/
 ## Usage
 - To allow players to start votes and vote on currently ongoing votes, assign them the VoteMod.vote permission
 - To allow players to be immune from being voted assign them the VoteMod.bypass permission